 Lately, the city of Fresno’s struggle with rusty and corroded piping in the northeast section of the city has come to the forefront in the news, although the problem has been around for quite a while.
 If you haven’t been following this story, here’s the issue: a water chemistry issue caused by a new water treatment plant coming online in the mid-2000s led to corrosion within the pipes of some homes in Fresno, particularly in the northeast section of the city served by the plant.
-As a result, some of these homes are having rust-colored water comes out of home faucets and water fixtures.
-This has particularly been a problem for older homes, but can also impact more-recent builds with galvanized iron pipes.
+As a result, some of these homes are having rust-colored water that comes out of home faucets and water fixtures.
+This has particularly been a problem for older homes but can also impact more-recent builds with galvanized iron pipes.

 This is an unfortunate and complex issue, and legal arguments between the city and homeowners are still unfolding.
 However, experts have confirmed that the discolored water is coming from home piping itself, not the water supply.
 Corroded by the changes in tap water chemistry, the galvanized iron pipes are now leeching rust and other contaminants into the home’s water.
 In many cases, the only way to remove the problem is to partially or completely re-pipe the home, since part of the problem is that the pipes used in construction are themselves at fault.

 Typically, the first sign that your pipes are having problems is that the water coming out of the faucet is rust-colored, mud-colored, or the color is otherwise distorted in some way.
-This coloration may be minor, and it might only be able to be seen when filling something large with water, such as bathtub.
+This coloration may be minor, and it might only be able to be seen when filling something large with water, such as a bathtub.

 According to this article, there are two common factors in all the rust cases.
 First, that the homeowners had galvanized iron pipes and, second, that their water came from the city’s northeast treatment plant.
 If you aren’t sure if your home’s plumbing has been impacted, give the City of Fresno a call.
-They’ll help you find out if nearby homes have been effected.
+They’ll help you find out if nearby homes have been affected.

 Do these pipe problems post a health risk?